2017 Halloween International Film Festival

 We have loads of video highlights from the film festival Q&As and photos from the Orange Carpet that we will be sharing in the coming weeks, so keep watching OBX Entertainment for more from the 2017 Halloween International Film Festival.

-Check out some of our 2017 photos from the Orange Carpet in the gallery below, and be sure to check back as more are added daily!
+Check out some of our 2017 photos from the Orange Carpet in the gallery below!

 CLICK HERE to read our recap and view photos and videos from the 2016 Halloween International Film Festival!